Our Story

 A year later, eight more Sisters arrived to begin their work with Italian immigrants in Third Ward at Our Lady of Pompei Church.
 They had the dream to continue the work of St. Joan Antida by building a school for young women.

 On September 15, 1954, St. Joan Antida High School opened its doors to the young women of Milwaukee.
+Starting with just 45 students, nine classrooms, and only six staff members, our school has grown to graduate more than 5,000 young women right here in Milwaukee.

 The heritage of SJA is richly threaded with a continuous celebration of cultural diversity, academic achievement and Catholic values.
 Educational programs and co-curricular activities have continued to evolve and develop throughout the years to provide young women with an education that prepares them for success.